 No. Many districts and individual high schools decided to implement pass/fail grading and we defer to each school to determine what best serves their students.
 Our holistic evaluation process considers many inputs, not just grades and test scores.
 Course rigor will continue to be an important part of our assessment, even if your school has implemented a pass/fail grading policy.
 As a writing intensive institution, our process evaluates a student’s writing ability, and we will continue to value students who possess strong writing preparation and skills.
 Students who engage with their community and pursue their passions in substantive ways will similarly shine in our admission process.

 We strongly recommend that external assessments be submitted for applicants who have been homeschooled for the entirety of high school.
-At least one of the following are strongly recommended: SAT, ACT, SAT II subject tests, AP scores, IB exams, GCSE, IGCSE, and/or A-level results.
+At least one of the following are strongly recommended: SAT, ACT, AP scores, IB exams, GCSE, IGCSE, and/or A-level results.
 Many homeschool students also choose to complete coursework at a local community college to demonstrate their success in a classroom setting.

 SAT and ACT scores are viewed equally in our process, so students may take either exam and can submit scores from both.
-SAT II subject tests, AP scores, IB exams, GCSE, IGCSE, and A-level results can also be considered in our review process if you feel they reflect positively upon your academic potential.
+AP scores, IB exams, GCSE, IGCSE, and A-level results can also be considered in our review process if you feel they reflect positively upon your academic potential.

 No. The essay portion is not required.